microsoft/onnxruntime/docs/tutorials/tutorials/OpenVINO_EP_samples/squeezenet_classification_cpp.md

 2. Use opencv (use the same opencv package that comes builtin with Intel<sup>®</sup> Distribution of OpenVINO toolkit)

-3. Use any sample Image as input to the sample.
+3. Use any sample image as input to the sample.

+4. Download the latest Squeezenet model from the ONNX Model Zoo.
+   This example was adapted from [ONNX Model Zoo](https://github.com/onnx/models).Download the latest version of the [Squeezenet](https://github.com/onnx/models/tree/master/vision/classification/squeezenet) model from here.

 ## Install ONNX Runtime for OpenVINO Execution Provider